 Putting your home on the market for the first time can be an overwhelming experience, as often it is a person’s most valuable asset.
 Having the right real estate professional by your side will make the process far easier; however, with so many agents out there, it can be difficult to know which one to choose.

-Goslett advises that to ensure a reasonable guarantee of service, sellers should ask these five questions:
+To ensure a reasonable guarantee of service, ask agents these five questions:

 - What sales have you concluded in the area in the past six months?